fieldtrip/website/faq/how_does_the_ctf_higher-order_gradiometer_work.md

 The data set on disk contains in the header the parameters that are used to convert the data between the original (raw) representation and the higher-order gradiometer representation ("balancing").
 This conversion can be done in real-time during acquisition, but can also be done (and undone) afterwards using CTF DataEditor, or using **[ft_denoise_synthetic](/reference/ft_denoise_synthetic)**.

 To get an intuition about what "balancing" means in terms of computation, let's run the following code.
-First, download a CTF data set which is available from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip) and use **[ft_read_sens](/reference/fileio/ft_read_sens)** to access the sensor position information of the MEG data, in this case CTF15
+First, download the example CTF data set [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip) and use **[ft_read_sens](/reference/fileio/ft_read_sens)** to access the sensor position information of the MEG data, in this case CTF151:

     grad = ft_read_sens('Subject01.ds', 'senstype', 'meg')